dominikpeter/dominikpeter.github.io/pages/about.md

 This blog is <mark>my personal playground to try new things</mark> and get some interesting insights.
 I like to play around with data and theories, as you will see while reading my blog.
 I highly belief that you have to get your hands dirty while working with data and that is exactly what this blog is about.

-The tools I will be using in this blog are <mark>R, Python, Javascript, eventually some Scala, or whatever hot new technologie is right around the corner.</mark>
+The tools I will be using in this blog are <mark>R, Python, Javascript, eventually some Scala</mark>, or whatever hot new technologie is right around the corner.

 All the source code of the entire blog is available on [Github](https://github.com/dominikpeter/dominikpeter.github.io).
 The blog is fully open source and you can do with it whatever you want.